samin-ghorbanzadeh/mnist-digit-classifier/README.md

 # mnist-digit-classifier
-MNIST Digit Classifier using K-Nearest Neighbors (KNN) with scikit-learn Sure!
-Here’s a clean, ready-to-use **README.md** content for your Phase 1 folder:
+MNIST Digit Classifier using K-Nearest Neighbors (KNN) with scikit-learn

 This project demonstrates a comprehensive exploration of the MNIST handwritten digit dataset, including data visualization, statistical analysis, and the implementation of a K-Nearest Neighbors classification model using the scikit-learn library.

 ## Key Features